 For decades, tantalizing clues pointing towards assimilation have been advanced, yet nothing compelling came about to cinch the case - until relatively recently.
 Some calculations ran that it would have taken only one absorption of a Neanderthal individual every other generation into the Homo Sapien population (over a period of about 10Kyr) for Neanderthal genes to become detectable in current human populations.

 In 1997, Wolpoff and Caspari identified Neanderthal, non-adaptive traits in Europeans - which cannot easily be reconciled with OoA.
 Wolpoff's and Caspari's evidence was dismissed or deemed "fragmentary".
 N.B.
 Wolpoff's evidence that humans and Neanderthals interbred in Europe was blamed - not the OoA theory - which excludes the possibility of interbreeding.
 In 2002, Eswaran identified what have been termed "non-bottle neck traits" in humans.
 According to OoA, the entire human population under-went a constriction after leaving Africa.
-Its genetic variation down to the aperature of a capillary - which rules-out the possibility of "non-bottle neck traits" being found in human populations.
+Its genetic variation was shrunk-down to the aperature of a capillary - which rules-out the possibility of "non-bottle neck traits" being found in human populations.
 The Human Genome Project, a great scientific achievement, linked no more than 90% of existing human mtDNA and Y haplo-groups to the population that spread out from Africa 100-65Kyr ago, revealing another possible discrepancy between solid, genetic evidence and the OoA hypothesis.

 On the face of it and from the outset (1985), the OoA hypothesis was highly susceptible to refutation.
 It's a greedy explainer.
-Plus, it's constructed on top of a universal negation.
-Under it, NO present-living human can trace any of his ancestry to a population other than the one which radiated from Africa 100-65Kyr ago.
+Plus, the OoA is constructed on top of a universal negation.
+Under it, no present-living human can trace any of his ancestry to a population other than the one - which radiated from Africa 100-65Kyr ago.
 Any detectable amount of interbreeding between humans and Neanderthals blows this universal negation to shreds.
 The analysis of the Vindija bones blew it up.
 Simply put, OoA cannot countenance evidence of assimilation, surviving intact.

 John Hawks expressed it best -